 But, despite inauspicious beginnings, I’d arrived, and by golly I was going to make the best of it.
 And the good thing was Ace Hotel was going to be with me the entire way.
 I had chosen the perfect location, and if you are traveling alone, you should do your best to, too.

 So, high-maintenance wise, I am definitely a Whitley, but I have a little bit of Freddie in me, too.
-I’m a “go with the flow” flower child at heart who is most comfortable when I know that the flow will meet all of my needs, at least when I am on vacation.
+I’m a “go with the flow” flower child at heart who is most comfortable when I know that the flow will meet all of my needs, at least when I am vacationing alone.
 And The Ace Hotel and Swim Club absolutely did.

 The Ace is a boho glam oasis parked in the middle of the desert.
 The restored two-story mid-century building sports an organic spa (a necessity for me), organic roadside diner (organic food, also a necessity), vintage photobooths, hidden speakeasy-esque bar, open for service ice cream truck, commune, two heated salt water pools and a hot tub, bike and scooter rentals and more — all which make it very easy to, as the website encourages…